grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 client presents an authenticator to a server, {{SIGMAC}} presents a relevant framework for analysis.

-From a formal security perspective, one drawback of this mechanism is that there is no explicit signaling mechanism for one party to acknowledge an Authenticator to the party who computed it.
-Nothing about the state of the connection is changed when a new Authenticator is exported, and the Handshake Context of the TLS connection is unchanged after creating or validating an authenticator.
-This property makes it difficult to formally prove that a server is jointly authoritative over multiple certificates, rather than individually authoritative on each certificate.
+Authenticators are independent and unidirectional.
+There is no explicit state change inside TLS when an authenticator is either created or validated.
+*  This property makes it difficult to formally prove that a server is jointly authoritative over multiple certificates, rather than individually authoritative over each.

-Another result of the unidirectional nature of Authenticator messages is that the view of which certificates the other party is authoritative over does not reside in the TLS state machine.
-Not knowing when the exported authenticator was created or validated at the TLS layer also means that assumptions about when the other party is considered authoritative can not be determined purely from where in the in the TLS record layer it was sent.
-A valid authenticator can be created at any time during the connection.
-If it matters to the application whether or not an authenticator was acknowledged before or after a particular piece of data, it should be tracked as part of the application layer semantics.
+* There is no indication in the TLS layer about which point in time an authenticator was computed.
+Any feedback about the time of creation or validation of the authenticator should be tracked as part of the application layer semantics if required.

 # Acknowledgements {#ack}